The Colors of Ices: Measuring ice column density through photometry: Discussion: Measuring ice column density

 Section \ref{sec:carbonisinice} demonstrated that, throughout much of the Brick lit by background stars, the fraction of carbon in CO ice exceeds 50\%.
 Section \ref{sec:icevariations} confirmed that this is true throughout the Galactic Center dust ridge and even well into the Galactic disk.
 Furthermore, it showed that there are clear environmental differences, with CO ice fractions in the GC larger than those in the 3 kpc arm and both larger than the solar neighborhood.
 We evaluate the different assumptions below and conclude that the most parsimonious interpretation is that the carbon abundance with respect to hydrogen, and in turn the abundance of CO, is significantly and measurably higher in the Galactic Center.
 We evaluate several alternative hypotheses.

 First, we check whether the apparent excess CO could be caused by incorrect ice opacity assumptions.
 Indeed, as discussed in Appendix \ref{sec:corrections}, \citet{Ginsburg2023} adopted incorrect assumptions.
 However, we performed extensive checks, and found that there is no available parameter space that allows this possibility: the laboratory measurements of CO ice are close enough across different laboratories and a wide range of temperature assumptions that changes to the opacity cannot explain the CO excess.
 Allowing other molecules to supplant CO in the opacity curve results in color changes that do not fit the data, as hinted in Figures \ref{fig:colorcolor} and \ref{fig:colorcolorwide}.
 We note, however, that there are several opacity curves \citep[e.g., those from ][]{Ehrenfreund1996a,Ehrenfreund1996b,Ehrenfreund1997} that were not available in the online archives any longer\footnote{Some opacity files are recoverable from the internet archive, \url{https://web.archive.org/web/*/https://www.strw.leidenuniv.nl/~ehrenfreund/isodb*}, but others, like the \texttt{E75\_SR.NK} opacity table used in KP5 (Appendix \ref{app:kp5}), are not.}; these modified opacities still should not substantively change the inferred CO abundance, but we were not able to evaluate them quantitatively.
+The structure of ice, whether CO is embedded in water or CO$_2$ ice, can substantially affect the ice opacity profile \citep{Bergner2024,Bergner2026}; we have not accounted for the possible effects yet but will report them in a future work.

 Second, we consider whether the apparent excess in CO abundance is caused by variation in the gas-to-dust ratio (GDR) rather than an increase in the total CO.
 It is clear that this explanation cannot completely account for the observations: we directly measure only the CO-to-dust ratio, which is evidently higher in the GC, and only infer the CO-to-hydrogen abundance from the dust.
 Nevertheless, our abundance measurements could be systematically affected by our assumed GDR.
 A lesser GDR and a greater C abundance, $X(C)$, have the same effect of increasing CO abundance at fixed $A_V$.
-Assuming $X(C)$ is proportional to metallicity ($Z$) while the gas-to-dust ratio is inversely proportional to $Z$, i.e., ${N(H)\propto GDR\propto 1/Z}$ and ${N(CO) \propto X(C) \propto Z}$,
+Assuming $X(C)$ is proportional to metallicity ($Z$) while the gas-to-dust ratio is inversely proportional to $Z$, i.e., ${N(\mathrm{H})\propto GDR\propto 1/Z}$ and ${N(\mathrm{CO}) \propto X(\mathrm{C}) \propto Z}$,

 The actual relation is unlikely to be linear in both variables, since we show evidence that there is CO excess with respect to dust, but still, the CO abundance should be very strongly sensitive to metallicity.